GoogleChrome/developer.chrome.com/site/en/docs/webstore/cws-dashboard-listing/index.md

 ### Add a homepage URL {: #home-url }

-To explain how your extension works in more detail, you can provide a direct link to your extension's website in the **Homepage URL**.
-This link appears under the **Details** section of your item.
+The link provided in the **Homepage URL** appears under the **Details** section of your item.
+This site should contain information about your extension to help users learn more about your extension features or service.

 ### Provide a support URL {: #support-url }